dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-3_ React Router and hooks.md

 # Full Stack LLD: React-3: React Router and hooks

 ---
 title: Agenda of the lecture
 description: What will be covered in the topic?

 ---

 ## Agenda

 * Review of Todo App
 * React Devtools
-* Useffect and 6 cases with API '
+* useEffect and 6 cases with API
 * Making request to third Party API
 * Application of useEffect
 * Understanding React Router
 * Setting up routes and links in a React Application
-* Redirects , private route, 404 Page not found
+* Redirects, private route, 404 Page not found

 ---
 title: React Developer Tools
 description: An Extension for VS Code

 ---